 - Query Filter

-Prints in the report result the condition of the query filters applied to the parent data container of the special field.
+Prints in the report the condition of the query filters applied to the parent data container of the special field.

-Prints in the report result the filter conditions applied to the parent data container of the special field, which are created using the Filter dialog box and via the Filter option on a field’s shortcut menu.
+Prints in the report the filter conditions applied to the parent data container of the special field, which are created using the Filter dialog box and via the Filter option on a field’s shortcut menu.

 - On-screen Filter

-Prints in the report result the on-screen filter conditions applied to the parent data container of the special field, which are created using filter controls and via the Filter panel in Web Report Studio.
+Prints in the report the on-screen filter conditions applied to the parent data container of the special field, which are created using filter controls and via the Filter panel in Web Report Studio.

 - Go To Filter

-Prints in the report result the filter conditions applied to the parent data container of the special field, which are generated via the drill-down and drill-to-by-value actions.
+Prints in the report the filter conditions applied to the parent data container of the special field, which are generated via the drill-down and drill-to-by-value actions.

 Special fields which get values from the system.